House Lust: A Schoolhouse-Turned-First Catholic Church in RI

 The schoolmaster was quite the swindler — and the priest, a dupe — in its nineteenth-century sale.
 Now, the historic Colonial is on the market for a much savvier buyer.

 Just think of the dinner party conversations you could lead in this eccentric little cottage — 680 square feet, to be exact — in Newport’s historic Point neighborhood.

-The Eleazer Trevett Schoolhouse, located at 71 Third Street in Newport, was originally constructed on Barney Street in the mid-1700s.
+According to its listing, the Eleazer Trevett Schoolhouse, located at 71 Third Street in Newport, was originally constructed on Barney Street in the mid-1700s.
 But by the 1820s, Newport began offering free public education for all children and schoolmaster Trevett was out of a gig.
 He leased the property for a while, but eventually decided to sell.
 In the 1899 text, History of the Catholic Church in the New England States, Reverend W.M.
 Byrne describes the misfortune met by the schoolhouse’s buyer, Father Robert Woodley, a Southern Catholic priest sent by the diocese to develop a parish in New England:

 “Indeed he was so elated by the experiences of the past two months in his new district that when some sharp customer, perhaps in the inn where he lodged, offered to sell him a schoolhouse and lot for $1,100, he jumped at the offer and wrote to the Bishop [Fenwick] for permission to buy at once,” writes Byrne.
 “It was centrally located he said and a congregation of four or five hundred persons — far more than he had then or might hope to have for many a day — could be easily accommodated in it.”